-There will be homeworks every 1-2 weeks, 1 midterm, and 1 final.
-The lowest homework score will be dropped.
+There will be homeworks every 2 weeks, 1 midterm, and 1 final.

-The midterm will be on October 27 from 1pm - 3pm.
+The midterm will be on Wednesday, March 8 during regular class hours from 1pm - 3pm.
 The final will be during the regular final exam period.

 Their weights in calculating your final grade will be: